Academic Calendar 2024-2025

 Learning Hours: 120 (12 Individual Instruction, 108 Private Study)

-Requirements: Prerequisite Level 4 or above and registration in an (English Major or Medial Plan) and a (minimum GPA of 3.50 in 24.0 units of ENGL) and permission of the Department.
+Requirements: Prerequisite Level 4 or above and registration in an English Major or Joint Honours Plan and a minimum GPA of 3.50 in 24.0 units of ENGL and permission of the Department.
 Note The 3.50 GPA requirement may be waived in exceptional cases by request of the essay's faculty supervisor.

 Offering Faculty: Faculty of Arts and Science